-If the academy receives more applications that meet the selection criteria above than there are available places, priority for admission will be in line with the oversubscription criteria set out below:
+- 4.4.1.
+If the academy receives more applications that meet the selection criteria above than there are available places, priority for admission will be in line with the oversubscription criteria set out below: - 4.4.1.1.
+Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
+A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order.

-- 1. Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
-A looked after child is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989). - 2.
-Children having a sibling at the preferred school at the time of admission, including the 6th form. - 3.
-Children prioritised by distance measured in a straight line from a child's home to the academy's main entrance (as determined by the Principal). - 4.
-Definitive tie-breaker: in the event of there still being a tie, there will be a random ballot using an electronic random number generator.
+- Children having a sibling at the preferred school at the time of admission, including the 6th form. - Children prioritised by distance measured in a straight line from a child's home\\ to the academy's main entrance (as determined by the Principal). - Definitive tie-breaker: in the event of there still being a tie, there will be a random ballot using an electronic random number generator.
 Such a ballot will be supervised by an officer of the Local Authority.